Lipen/discrete-math-course/typst/hw4.typ

 A customer named Mestorf announces: "We'll take all three."

 Minik replies: "Excellent.
-Then we shall certainly sell you either the Elephandroid or the Giraffoid."
+Then we shall certainly sell you at least the Elephandroid or the Giraffoid."

 How many companions were actually purchased?